Richard Brautigan: Early life

-In 1938, Brautigan and his mother began living with a man named Arthur Martin Titland.
-The couple produced a daughter named Barbara Ann, born on May 1, 1939, in Tacoma.
-Brautigan claimed that he had a very traumatic experience when, at age six, his mother left him and his two-year-old sister unattended in a motel room in Great Falls, Montana, for two days.
+In 1938, Brautigan and his mother began living with Arthur Martin Titland.
+The couple had a daughter, Barbara Ann, born on May 1, 1939, in Tacoma.
+Brautigan said that he had a very traumatic experience when, at age nine, his mother left him and his four-year-old sister unattended in a motel room in Great Falls, Montana, for two days.

-On January 20, 1943, Mary Lou married a fry cook named Robert Geoffrey Porterfield.
+On January 20, 1943, Mary Lou married fry cook Robert Geoffrey Porterfield.
 The couple had a daughter named Sandra Jean, born April 1, 1945, at Salem General Hospital in Salem, Oregon.
 Mary Lou told Brautigan that Porterfield was his biological father, and Brautigan began using Richard Gary Porterfield as his name.

-Mary Lou separated from Porterfield in 1946, and married William David Folston Sr. on June 12, 1950.
-The couple produced a son named William David Jr., born on December 19, 1950, in Eugene.
-Folston was recalled as being a violent alcoholic, whom Richard had seen abusing his mother.
+Mary Lou separated from Porterfield in 1946.
+She married William David Folston Sr. on June 12, 1950.
+The couple had a son named William David Jr., born on December 19, 1950, in Eugene.
+Brautigan said that Folston was a violent alcoholic, whom Richard had seen abusing his mother.

 Brautigan was raised in poverty; he told his daughter stories of his mother sifting rat feces out of their supply of flour before making flour-and-water pancakes.
 Brautigan's family found it difficult to obtain food, and on some occasions they did not eat for days.
-The family lived on welfare and moved about the Pacific Northwest for nine years before settling in Eugene, Oregon in August 1944.
-Many of Brautigan's childhood experiences are included in the poems and stories that he wrote from as early as the age of 12.
-His novel So the Wind Won't Blow It All Away is loosely based on childhood experiences, including an incident in which Brautigan accidentally shot the brother of a close friend in the ear, injuring him only slightly.
+The family lived on welfare and moved about the Pacific Northwest for nine years before settling in Eugene, Oregon, in August 1944.

+Brautigan drew on his childhood in the poems and stories that he wrote from as early as the age of 12.
+His novel So the Wind Won't Blow It All Away (1982) is loosely based on childhood events, including an incident in which Brautigan accidentally shot the brother of a close friend in the ear, injuring him slightly.